Edith Nourse Rogers: Political views

 an Isolationist up to and including the Lend-Lease, after which, however, she swung in behind the President on all major foreign policy measures.
 Though she is likely to continue her support, she will only do so after she has convinced herself that America's own best interests are thoroughly protected and that the Administration is not trying to "put something across."
 She is regarded in Congress as a capable, hard-working and intelligent woman.
 A pleasant and kindly old battle-axe— but a battle-axe.
 An Episcopalian; age 62.
 Probably nationalist rather than internationalist in outlook.

 It is noted in the private papers of ETO Logistics Chief Lt.
 Gen. John C. H. Lee that she was received at Cherbourg, France on 4 October 1944.
 The following day she decorated Col. Benjamin B. Talley, commander of operations at Omaha Beach on and after D-Day with the Legion of Merit for his work in operating the beach-port at Omaha.

-German refugees

-Rogers was one of the first members of Congress to speak out against Adolf Hitler's treatment of Jews.
-The expulsion of Jews from Germany without proper papers caused a refugee crisis in 1938, and after the Evian Conference failed to lift immigration quotas in the 38 participating nations, Edith Rogers co-sponsored the Wagner-Rogers Bill with Senator Robert F. Wagner.
-Introduced to the Senate on February 9, 1939, and to the House on February 14, it would have allowed 20,000 German Jewish refugees under the age of 14 to settle in the United States.

-The bill was supported by religious and labor groups, and the news media, but was strongly opposed by patriotic groups who believed "charity begins at home".
-After rancorous 1938 elections in the House and Senate, Congress had turned conservative, and despite provisions requiring the children to be supported by private individuals and agencies, not public funds, organizations like the American Legion, the Daughters of the American Revolution, and the American Coalition of Patriotic Societies lined up against it.
-With rising nativism and antisemitism, economic troubles, and Congress asserting its independence, President Franklin Delano Roosevelt was unable to support the bill, and it failed.